facebookresearch/Private-ID/README.md

   --no-tls
 ```

 The `--output` option provides prefix for the output files that contain the shares.
 In this case, Company generates two files; `output_company_company_feature.csv` and `output_company_partner_feature.csv`.
-They contain Company's share of company and parter features respectively.
-Similarly Partner generates two files; `output_partner_company_feature.csv` and `output_partner_partner_feature.csv`.
+They contain Company's share of company and partner features respectively.
+Similarly, Partner generates two files; `output_partner_company_feature.csv` and `output_partner_partner_feature.csv`.
 They contain Partner's share of company and partner features respectively.

 Thus `output_company_company_feature.csv` and `output_partner_company_feature.csv` are XOR shares of Company's features.
 Similarly, `output_partner_company_feature.csv` and `output_partner_partner_feature.csv` are XOR shares of Partner's features.